zhendrikse/tdd/cookiecutter/kotlin/{{ cookiecutter.project_slug }}/README.md

 # {{ cookiecutter.kata }} Code Kata

 Welcome to your new Code Kata.
-Test-driven development is a lot of fun, and a great form of "deliberate practice".
+Test-driven development is a lot of fun, and a great form of "deliberate practice."
 You're almost there - there's one more step needed to get up and running.

 ## Running the tests